Susan Maguire, LCSW

 You may be carrying responsibilities you never imagined, navigating transitions you didn’t choose, or noticing emotional patterns that no longer feel sustainable.

-At Clear Skye Counseling, my work is grounded in the belief that therapy offers something rare: a calm, thoughtful space to slow down, reflect, and reconnect with yourself.
+At Clear Skye Counseling, my work is grounded in the belief that therapy offers something rare: a calm, thoughtful space to slow down, reflect, get organized - from an emotional sense, and reconnect with yourself.

 My Approach

-I practice a relational, insight‑oriented style of therapy.
-This means we pay attention to your internal experience, the patterns that have shaped your life, and the emotional pressures you’ve carried for years.
-We work collaboratively and at a pace that respects where you are.
+I work from a relational, attachment and insight‑oriented therapy approaches.
+This means we pay attention to the relationships and patterns that have shaped your life, your emotions and internal experiences, and the pressures you carry - and may have for years.
+Our work focuses on your goals, and at a pace that respects where you are.

 My role is not to offer quick fixes or surface‑level strategies.
 Instead, I help you explore what’s beneath the overwhelm — the expectations, beliefs, and long‑standing ways of coping that may no longer serve you.
 Together, we look at what feels heavy, what feels unclear, and what might support a more grounded and sustainable way forward.